siberianfox/g2wiki/Digital-IO-(GPIO).md

 - LIMIT acts as a limit switch which goes into an ALARM state.
 Enter {clear:n} to clear
 - INTERLOCK pauses all movement until the interlock input is restored
 - SHUTDOWN puts the machine into a shutdown state.
+It must be recovered with a reset or power cycle
-It must be recovered with a reset of power cycle
+- PANIC puts the machine into a panic state.
+It must be recovered with a reset or power cycle

 Internal state for inputs may include: